 Electrical contractor bonds function similarly to other surety bonds.
 They represent a contract between three parties.
 Your electrical contracting business is the principal, the authority that requires you to get bonded is the obligee, and the surety is the third entity which provides the bond’s backing.

 Who needs to obtain an electrical contractor bond?

-A few states which require an electrical contractor bond include Minnesota, New Jersey, Arizona and Washington.
+A few states which require an electrical contractor bond include Minnesota, New Jersey, Arizona, Washington and Washington D.C.
 The bond is one of the requirements for obtaining an electrician license or becoming a certified electrician.

 Before you set off to obtain your state license, it’s a good idea to check with the relevant authorities about the type and amount of the bond you need.
 You can find a list of some states’ bond requirements at the end of this page.

 Questions about Electrical Contractor Bond